ConnorCJ/Team6SimpleRPGGame/README.md

 ## Description
 This game is a simple RPG taking the player through a journey between towns until a final boss is reached.
 Along the way items like weapons, armor, food, etc may be bought to assist in battles and heal a player.
 Between each town the player is faced with many events.
 These events include enemy encounters (battles) and tests of the players attributes that provide opportunities to gain/lose gold, HP, and EXP.
-Once the player reaches the final town they will face a boss enemy in a final battle to put their skills to the test!
+Once the player reaches the final town they will face a boss enemy in a final battleto put their skills to the test!

 ## Database
+The Create, Update, Select and Delete queries used can be found in Group6Queries.docx.
 The database used must be in the project file in order to start.
 The database file contains:

 **Entities**
 - `Character`